-How to Schedule Job in SQL Server using SQL Server Agent
+How to Schedule Jobs in SQL Server using SQL Server Agent

-In this article, I am going to discuss How to Schedule Job in SQL Server using SQL Server Agent in detail with one example.
+In this article, I am going to discuss How to Schedule Jobs in SQL Server using SQL Server Agent in detail with Examples.
 Please read our previous article where we discussed Star Schema vs Snow Flake Design in SQL Server.
 As part of this article, we are going to discuss the following pointers in detail.

-- What is exactly a Job and why we need Job scheduling?
+- What is exactly a Job and why we need Job scheduling in SQL Server?